Islamic Government: Required by Islam

-What is Islamic Government?
+Islamic Government

-The basis of Islamic government is exclusive adherence to Sharia, or Islamic law.
-Those holding government posts should have knowledge of Sharia (Islamic jurists are such people), and the country's ruler should be a faqih who "surpasses all others in knowledge" of Islamic law and justice — known as a marja`—as well as having intelligence and administrative ability.
+The basis of Islamic government is said to be justice, which is defined as following sharia (Islamic law) exclusively.
+Therefore, the theory goes, those holding government posts should have extensive knowledge of sharia (Islamic jurists being trained in sharia are such people), and the country's ruler should be a faqih who "surpasses all others in knowledge" of Islamic law and justice — known as a marja`—as well as having intelligence and administrative ability.